saltiest-hacker-news-comments/DS-work/README.md

 ## 3. Which hours of the day has the saltiest comments

-Return a dict of the hours of the day and the number of comments which score below -0.5.
+Returns a dict of the hours of the day and the number of comments which score below -0.5.

 Endpoint: [https://saltines.herokuapp.com/salty-hours](https://saltines.herokuapp.com/salty-hours)